Last updated August 11, 2023

 heroku addons:attach command:

-$ heroku addons:attach my-originating-app::DATABASE --app sushi Attaching postgresql-addon-name to sushi... done Setting HEROKU_POSTGRESQL_BRONZE vars and restarting sushi... done, v11
+$ heroku addons:attach my-originating-app::DATABASE --app example-app Attaching postgresql-addon-name to example-app... done Setting HEROKU_POSTGRESQL_BRONZE vars and restarting example-app... done, v11

 The attached database’s URL is assigned to a config var with the name format

 HEROKU_POSTGRESQL_[COLOR]_URL.
-In the example above, the config var’s name is
+In the example, the config var’s name is

 A shared database isn’t necessarily the primary database for any given app that it’s shared with.
-You promote a shared database with the same command that you use for any other database.
+To promote a shared database, use the same command that you use for any other database.

-You can stop sharing your Heroku Postgres instance with another app with the
+To stop sharing your Heroku Postgres instance with another app, use the

 heroku addons:detach command: